 Healer?
 Heal Thyself!

-An acknowledged divine healer and exorcist died from alcohol abuse.
+A.A.
+Allen was an acknowledged divine healer and exorcist but who died from alcohol abuse.

 At the entrance to Miracle Valley (A.A.Allen's 1,280 acre community) was a huge sign that made it plain just what was going on in that neck of the desert.
 In red and gold, it proclaimed: A.A.ALLEN REVIVALS, INC., MIRACLE VALLEY, ARIZONA.
 The Blind to See.
 The Deaf to Hear.
 The Lame To Walk.
 SIGNS.
 GIFTS.
 WONDERS.
 (James Randi, The Faith Healers, 1989, p.83-85)